West Africa: Cuisine

 Scores of foreign visitors to West African nations (e.g., traders, historians, emigrants, colonists, missionaries) have benefited from its citizens' generosity, and even left with a piece of its cultural heritage, via its foods.
-West African cuisines have had a significant influence on those of Western civilization for centuries; several dishes of West African origin are currently enjoyed in the Caribbean (e.g., the West Indies and Haiti); Australia; the USA (particularly Louisiana, Virginia, North and South Carolina); Italy; and other countries.
+West African cuisines have had a significant influence on those of Western civilization for centuries; several dishes of West African origin are currently enjoyed in the Caribbean (such as the West Indies and Haiti); Australia; the US (particularly Louisiana, Virginia, North and South Carolina); Italy; and other countries.
 Although some of these recipes have been altered to suit the sensibilities of their adopters, they retain a distinct West African essence.

-West Africans cuisines include fish (especially among the coastal areas), meat, vegetables, and fruits—most of which are grown by the nations' local farmers.
+West African cuisines include fish (especially among the coastal areas), meat, vegetables, and fruits—most of which are grown by the nation's local farmers.
 In spite of the obvious differences among the various local cuisines in this multinational region, the foods display more similarities than differences.
 The small difference may be in the ingredients used.
 Most foods are cooked via boiling or frying.
 Commonly featured, starchy vegetables include yams, plantains, cassava, and sweet potatoes.
-Rice is also a staple food, as is the Serer people's sorghum couscous (called Chereh in Serer) particularly in Senegal and the Gambia.
-Jollof rice—originally from the Kingdom of Jolof (now part of modern-day Senegal) but has spread to the Wolofs of Gambia—is also enjoyed in many Western nations, as well; Mafé (proper: Tigh-dege-na or Domodah) from Mali (via the Bambara and Mandinka)—a peanut-butter stew served with rice; Akara (fried bean balls seasoned with spices served with sauce and bread) from Nigeria is a favorite breakfast for Gambians and Senegalese, as well as a favorite side snack or side dish in Brazil and the Caribbean just as it is in West Africa.
+Rice is also a staple food, as is the Serer people's sorghum couscous (called chereh in Serer) particularly in Senegal and the Gambia.
+Jollof rice—originally from the Kingdom of Jolof (now part of modern-day Senegal) but has spread to the Wolofs of Gambia—is also enjoyed in many Western nations, as well; Mafé (proper: tigh-dege-na or domodah) from Mali (via the Bambara and Mandinka)—a peanut-butter stew served with rice; Akara (fried bean balls seasoned with spices served with sauce and bread) from Nigeria is a favorite breakfast for Gambians and Senegalese, as well as a favorite side snack or side dish in Brazil and the Caribbean just as it is in West Africa.
 It is said that its exact origin may be from Yorubaland in Nigeria.
-Fufu (from the Twi language, a dough served with a spicy stew or sauce for example okra stew etc.) from Ghana is enjoyed throughout the region and beyond even in Central Africa with their own versions of it.
-Dishes such as taguella, eghajira, etc. are popular among the Tuareg people.
+Fufu (from the Twi language, a dough served with a spicy stew or sauce—for example, okra stew) from Ghana is enjoyed throughout the region and beyond even in Central Africa with their own versions of it.
+Dishes such as taguella and eghajira. are popular among the Tuareg people.